MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 Using sensitivity labels helps your users to share information safely and to maintain your governance policies without the need for users to become experts in those policies.

-For example, you could configure a policy that requires Office 365 groups classified as confidential to be private rather than public.
+For example, you could configure a policy that requires Microsoft 365 groups classified as confidential to be private rather than public.
 In such a case, a user creating a group, team, or SharePoint site would only see the "private" option when they choose a classification of confidential.

 **Conditions and actions**